Deer: External relationships

 Until 2003, it was understood that the family Moschidae (musk deer) was sister to Cervidae.
 Then a phylogenetic study by Alexandre Hassanin (of National Museum of Natural History, France) and colleagues, based on mitochondrial and nuclear analyses, revealed that Moschidae and Bovidae form a clade sister to Cervidae.
 According to the study, Cervidae diverged from the Bovidae-Moschidae clade 27 to 28 million years ago.
 The following cladogram is based on the 2003 study.

 Internal relationships

 A 2006 phylogenetic study of the internal relationships in Cervidae by Clément Gilbert and colleagues divided the family into two major clades: Capreolinae (telemetacarpal or New World deer) and Cervinae (plesiometacarpal or Old World deer).
 Studies in the late 20th century suggested a similar bifurcation in the family.
 This as well as previous studies support monophyly in Cervinae, while Capreolinae appears paraphyletic.
 The 2006 study identified two lineages in Cervinae, Cervini (comprising the genera Axis, Cervus, Dama and Rucervus) and Muntiacini (Muntiacus and Elaphodus).
-Capreolinae featured three lineages, Alceini (Alces species), Capreolini (Capreolus and the subfamily Hydropotinae) and Rangiferini (Blastocerus, Hippocamelus, Mazama, Odocoileus, Pudu and Rangifer species).
+Capreolinae featured three lineages, Alceini (Alces species), Capreolini (Capreolus and the subfamily Hydropotinae) and Odocoileini (Blastocerus, Hippocamelus, Mazama, Odocoileus, Pudu and Rangifer species).
 The following cladogram is based on the 2006 study.